SARRAH Squawk Award 2023

 - All nominators have to complete and submit a nomination form, attaching all relevant supporting documentation.

 The list of suggested documentation to consider and include in the award nomination.

-- A description of the nominee’s background, including their career history, achievements, principles and demonstrated reputation for integrity and ethical behaviour
+- A description of the nominee’s background, including their career history, achievements, principles, and demonstrated reputation for integrity and ethical behavior.

 - Demonstration of long-term participation and commitment to the allied health profession and industry as a whole in rural and remote Australia